sri-rang/securities-case/README.md

 ### securities-case-web

-securities-case-web implements a REST API and contains the web front-end implemented with AngularJS.
+securities-case-web implements a REST API to retrieve the instrument list '/instruments' and contains a websocket to retrieve updates of instrument prices.

 ## The Assignment

-Please implement the securities-case-web module using AngularJS.
-The module should show a page with all the instruments and their prices on them.
+Please extends the securities-case-web module with a AngularJS page.
+The AngularJS page should show all the instruments and their prices on them.
-Instrument price updates should preferably be shown in this page using the appropriate technology.
+Instrument price updates should preferably be shown in this page using the available WebSocket.